+- Collect adverse event information

+- Collect device deficiency information

+- [REDACTED]

-- Collect adverse event information, as applicable - Collect device deficiency information, as applicable - Record changes in medical condition or concomitant medication
+- Record changes in medical condition or concomitant medication

+- Biomicroscopy

+- [REDACTED]

 The investigator may perform additional procedures for proper diagnosis and treatment of the subject.
 The investigator must document this information in the subject's case history source documents.